East Bengali refugees

 East Bengali Refugees are people who left East Bengal following the Partition of Bengal, which was part of the Independence of India and Pakistan in 1947.
 An overwhelming majority of these refugees and immigrants were Bengali Hindus.
-During the Bangladesh liberation war with West Pakistan, an estimated 10 million people of East Pakistan (present-day Bangladesh) fled the country and took refuge in India particularly in the Indian states of West Bengal and Indian North East region, especially Tripura and Assam.
+During the Bangladesh liberation war with West Pakistan, an estimated ten million people of East Pakistan (present-day Bangladesh) fled the country and took refuge in India particularly in the Indian states of West Bengal and Indian North East region, especially Tripura and Assam.

 History

 In 1947, Bengal was partitioned into the Indian state of West Bengal and the Pakistani province of East Bengal.
 East Bengal was later renamed East Pakistan, which subsequently broke away from Pakistan to form the independent country of Bangladesh.
-Most of Sylhet district in Assam also joined East Pakistan and was subsequently considered to be East Bengal.
+Most of Sylhet district in Assam also joined East Bengal and subsequently became part of East Pakistan.
 East Bengal was the area of agricultural growth whereas West Bengal was meant for industrial development.